Split This Rock Eco-Justice Project

 Ghost Fishing is arranged by topic at key intersections between social justice and the environment such as exile, migration and dispossession; war; food production; human relations to the animal world; natural resources and extraction; environmental disaster; and cultural resilience and resistance.
 This anthology seeks to expand our consciousness about the interrelated nature of our experiences and act as a starting point for conversation about the current state of our environment".

-Pictured right: Camille T. Dungy reading during the Ghost Fishing Book Launch at 2018 Split This Rock Poetry Festival.
+Pictured right: Camille T. Dungy reading during the Ghost Fishing Book Launch at Split This Rock Poetry Festival 2018.
 Photo by Kristin Adair.

 The project's goal is to help build capacity for transformative change by giving voice to some of the most pressing issues of our times, embracing the complexity of the challenges we face, and creating space for imagination.
 Readings from the anthology aim to spark conversation on the ways in which diverse topics such as race, and class, and gender intersect with environmental concerns.
-Through writing workshops and other interactive activities, community members will be invited to engage their concerns in a creative way in hopes that the exchange will feed both activist and artist and plant the seeds for further collaboration.
+Through writing workshops and other interactive activities, community members are invited to engage their concerns in a creative way in hopes that the exchange will feed both activist and artist and plant the seeds for further collaboration.
+Visit University of Georgia Press' website for more information on the anthology.

 Ghost Fishing in Poetry Magazine